Akshay Kumar: Television

 In 2004, Kumar presented seven-part miniseries Seven Deadly Arts with Akshay Kumar for free, played master and learner as he introduces viewers to each of the seven part of martial arts-kalaripayattu, Shaolin Kung Fu, karate, taekwondo, aikido, Muay Thai, capoeira, the show aired on every following Sunday.
 The following year Kumar was awarded the highest Japanese honour of "Katana" and a sixth degree black belt in Kuyukai Gōjū-ryū karate.

-Since 2008, Kumar started India's stunt/action reality game show – "Fear Factor: Khatron Ke Khiladi".
-He hosted Season 1, Season 2 and Season 4.
+Since 2008, Kumar started India's stunt/action reality game show, Fear Factor: Khatron Ke Khiladi.
+He hosted the first season, second season and fourth season.
 The show was widely accepted and appreciated, became hugely successful in popular culture.
 It is still being run by Rohit Shetty.

 In 2011, Kumar hosted India's first MasterChef television show on Star Plus, was viewed by 18.2 million viewers and went to prove that Indian audiences are open to experimenting and look forward to innovations in television entertainment.

 In 2014, He hosted another reality show Dare 2 Dance as a mentor, which aired on Life OK from 6 September.
 It broke the norms of a regular dance format with a commitment of a 'first of its kind.
 A dance show where trained and famed dancers wasn't judged only on the basis of their dance performances, but they had to perform stunts.survive on the dance floor.

 In 2014, Kumar also produced a successful television serial Jamai Raja (2014), starring Ravi Dubey and Nia Sharma, which established them leading actors in Indian television industry.

-In 2017, he judged The Great Indian Laughter Challenge with Mallika Dua, Hussain Dalal and Zakir Khan, later they were replaced by Sajid Khan and Shreyas Talpade.
+In 2017, he judged The Great Indian Laughter Challenge with Mallika Dua, Hussain Dalal and Zakir Khan, who were later replaced by Sajid Khan and Shreyas Talpade.
 The show made many popular names including Vishwash Chauhan and Shyam Rangeela.

-Kumar joined Bear Grylls for an episode in "Into The Wild", which aired on Discovery channel on 14 September 2020.
+Kumar joined Bear Grylls for an episode, "Into The Wild", which aired on Discovery channel on 14 September 2020.
 The episode was second highest-rated show in the infotainment genre (Discovery Channel) in terms of TRP.
-1.1 crore people watched the premiere on Discovery Network channels.
+11 million people watched the premiere on Discovery Network channels.

 In October 2025, Kumar will appear as an investor and mentor on Pitch to Get Rich, a fashion-focused reality series produced by Jio Studios, Dharmatic Entertainment, and the Fashion Entrepreneur Fund.

+In January 2026, he appeared as the host of the Indian version of American's gameshow Wheel of Fortune produced by Sony Entertainment Television.